muhammadyehia/RoomexBackEnd/README.md

 * Sql Server installed on the same machine or you must edit Data Source in all connection strings in

-Web.config in RoomexBackEndoject.Application project and
+* Web.config in RoomexBackEndoject.Application project and
-App.config in RoomexBackEnd.Infrastructure project and
+* App.config in RoomexBackEnd.Infrastructure project and
-app.config in RoomexBackEnd.IntegrationTest pr
+* app.config in RoomexBackEnd.IntegrationTest project

 ## First step